onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 - A popup is rendered (comes from `endpoint` in the service).
 - The rendered popup says its ready `WalletUtils.sendMsgToFCL("FCL:VIEW:READY")`.
 - FCL will send the data to be dealt with `WalletUtils.sendMsgToFCL("FCL:VIEW:READY:RESPONSE", { ...body, service: {params, data} })`
-  - Where `body` is the stuff you care about, `params` and `data` are things you can provide in the service object.
+  - Where `body` is the stuff you care about, `params` and `data` are additional information you can provide in the service object.
 - The wallet sends back an Approved or Declined post message (It will be a `f_type: "PollingResponse"`, we will get to that in a bit)
   - If it's approved, the polling responses data field will need to be what FCL is expecting.
   - If it's declined, the polling responses reason field should say why it was declined.